cornershopcreative-archive/encore/cms/assets/plugins/media-deduper/readme.txt

 NO!
 Because the list includes every copy of your duplicates, you'll likely always want to save one version, so bulk deleting all of them would be very, very bad.
 Don't do that.
 You've been warned.

+= Does Media Deduper prevent duplicates from all methods of import? =

+At this time, Media Deduper only identifies and blocks duplicate media files manually uploaded via the admin dashboard -- it does not block duplicates that are imported via WP-CLI or the WordPress Importer plugin.

 = How can I contribute? =

 The git repository should be publicly available at https://bitbucket.org/cornershopcreative/plugin_media-deduper.
 Feel free to fork, edit, make pull requests, etc.

 == Changelog ==
+= 1.3 =
+* Refactoring PHP to take advantage of WP 4.7's new hooks for handling bulk actions.
+* Minor improvements to 'success' messages displayed after a bulk action has been performed on a set of duplicate attachments.
+* When uninstalled, the plugin will now delete the 'mdd_size' meta field that it adds to attachments.
+Previously it would only delete the 'mdd_hash' field.
+* Minor code cleanup.
+* Bugfix: Fixing an issue that caused the columns on the Manage Duplicates screen (File, Author, etc.) to not actually be sortable.
+* Bugfix: Ensuring that the 'size' column added to the main media library (in list view only) is styled properly & sortable.

+= 1.2.2 =
+* Bugfix: The bugfix in 1.2.1 introduced a problem with performing smart deletions, so it's been rewritten.
+Deduper and the normal Media Library should both work as expected now.

+= 1.2.1 =
+* Bugfix: Eliminating behavior where bulk-deleting media from the media library would redirect user to Deduper admin page after performing deletion.

+= 1.2.0 =
+* Adding sharing tools to help encourage spreading Media Deduper love!
+* Refactoring CSS into standalone CSS file.
+* Refactoring JS into standalone JS file.
+* Bugfix: Altering notification message shown when indexing is manually aborted to indicate that indexing is not yet complete.

 = 1.1.1 =
 * Fixing a bug that would list all media as duplicates if all duplicates share a media file